 - Once you are at your computer, select the software you would like from the menu.
 You may run your own software, however, you are NOT allowed to add or save anything to the hard drive so installation of software is not permitted.

-- You will need a memory stick (recommended) or the student storage (R:) drive in order to save your work.
+- You will need a memory stick (recommended) and/or the student storage (R:) drive in order to save your work.

 The Microsoft Active Directory Authentication scheme is utilized to allow the users convenient access to computer facilities.
 This authentication scheme allows ITS to keep many of the Student Computer Centers open, unattended 24 hours a day.

 - Username: The Log-In screen will prompt you for your UNI CatID Username (your Username is ONLY the portion before the @ sign in your UNI email address).